 You almost never know what you’re getting into.
 Most “family friendly” TV shows nowadays are full of sarcasm, innuendoes, spineless or absent parents, and social agendas.
 On top of that TV ratings are not super reliable.
 A TV-14 rating is more like an R movie rating than a PG-13.
 Movies ratings tend to safer and more accurate to me.
 But watching a full 2-hour movie is not an option most nights.

-Having a 1 hour TV show that we all enjoy as a family before going to bed is just about perfect.
+Having a 1-hour family TV show that we all enjoy before going to bed is just about perfect.
 Although it can be tricky to find one everyone will enjoy, we’ve found a few through the years nearly all of us have liked and that we can watch without reservation.

 My girls are now in their teens so with their help, I was able to go back and make a list of shows that we’ve liked watching with the whole family.
 A few are from when they were younger and a few are more current, somewhat more mature shows.

-Most of these family friendly shows you’ll find available on one of the common streaming channels like Netflix, Hulu, or Amazon.
-I have yet to search the depths of Disney Plus.
+Most of these family TV shows you’ll find available on one of the common streaming channels like Netflix, Hulu, Amazon, or Disney Plus.
+But I’ve really enjoyed the free selections on the BYU TV app also on our smart TV.

-As I’m writing this we are in the midst of the Corona Virus Quarantine and I know a lot of families are struggling with a lack of nighttime activities.
+As I’m updating this post some are still in the midst of the Corona Virus Quarantine and I know a lot of families are struggling with a lack of nighttime activities.
 So I hope this list provides some more options for good family time.

 NOTE: Keep in mind, you know your kids best and for some of these shows I’ve waited until my kids were pre-teens before we began to watch them.
 You can always check Common Sense Media for very detailed explanations of the ratings of each show.
 I also have 2 girls, so some of these shows will appeal more to gals than the guys.
 But many of them my husband will sit and watch with us, giving them the adult male thumbs up.